 If you’re hoping to buy a Martin but don’t think the DX1AE is the best option for you, you might like this interesting edition from the Martin X Series.
-This one os a departure from traditional Martin builds ins several ways.
+This one is a departure from traditional Martin builds ins several ways.
 First, it’s a grand performance body shape (similar to Taylor’s grand auditorium shape) as opposed to a dreadnought.

 It has a top of solid sapele, and the back and sides are made of HPL with a Macassar pattern.
-It also has a laminated birch neck, and it comes with Fishman Sonitone electronics, making it somewhat similar to the DX1AE.
+It also has a laminated birch neck and comes with Fishman Sonitone electronics, making it similar to the DX1AE.

 How It Compares To Martin DX1AE